 Block exploration commitments were performed, which included wildcat drilling and 3D seismic surveying.
 Pilot operations commenced in 2010, and at that time a 20-year development license was obtained.

-In 2004, as part of the WEEM project, a number of infrastructure facilities were constructed, including a tank battery with a total capacity of 9 thousand m3 and a 100 km long export pipeline that connected the block's fields with the oil loading terminals Ras Al-Bihar and Gebel Al-Zeit on the west coast of the Red Sea.
+As part of the WEEM project, a number of infrastructure facilities were constructed, including a tank battery with a total capacity of 9 thousand m3 and a 100 km long export pipeline that connected the block's fields with the oil loading terminals Ras Al-Bihar and Gebel Al-Zeit on the west coast of the Red Sea.

 - LUKOIL in the Republic of Egypt

 PL 858 license block with a total area of 1,432 km2 includes blocks 7234/3,6 and 7235/1,2,3,4,5 located in the eastern part of the Norway sector of the Barents Sea (Fedynskiy uplift).
 The average sea depth is 230 meters.